-The Directors are also responsible for ensuring that staff involved with the preparation and presentation of the Disclosures are properly trained, information systems are properly updated and that any changes in reporting encompass all significant reporting units.
+The Directors are also responsible for ensuring that staff involved with the preparation and presentation of the Disclosures are properly trained, information systems are properly updated and that any changes in reporting encompass all significant reporting units relevant to the Disclosures encompass all significant business units.
+This responsibility also includes informing us of any changes in the Bank's operations since the date of the Disclosures and since the date of our most recent assurance report on the Disclosures.